CSP02/CSPSH/README.md

     <script src='./Source/CSPSH.js' type='module'></script>
 </head>
 ```
+- It is recommended to place the script tag at the end of your ``body`` tag in html.
 **NOTE: Make sure to place the Source folder in this repo to your directory where your main html file is present (or) paste the exact path of CSPSH.js.
 But I recommend to copy the source folder to your work folder because CSPSH.js will automatically adds the css files once it is loaded.**

 - In HTML define a class name with ``CSPSH`` inorder to make CSPSH.js realise the code that is written in that element(I personally prefer div tag for that) and theme attribute to either ``monokai`` or ``drakula`` or default theme ``cspsh`` to choose the theme scheme and lang is the language of the code that is written inside the tag. see the example below for better understanding.